English

 Why do we need refresh tokens?

 While technically access tokens do meet the minimum requirements to make the system work, however, due to security concerns the validity of the access tokens are usually very short (typically an hour).
 So imagine if we only have access tokens, the end users will have to re-authenticate every time the access token expires.
-For modern single-page web applications and especially mobile applications, frequently logging out is a rather painful user experience, even though we are just trying to protect their user security.
+For modern single-page web applications (SPAs) and especially mobile applications, frequently logging out is a rather painful user experience, even though we are just trying to protect their user security.

 Why can refresh tokens have longer lifespan?